 East and West Villages

 USA East and West Village parking lots are restricted to apartment residents, employees, and visitors.
 Permits are required Monday through Friday, 6 AM – 6 PM.
 Red curbs, reserved stalls, maintenance stalls, loading zones, and disabled stalls are enforced twenty-four (24) hours a day seven (7) days a week.

-Residents must register their vehicle(s) and pay for their parking permit(s) at Commuter Services https://commuterservices.utah.edu or at 101 Annex Building for their vehicle(s).
+Residents must register their vehicle(s) and pay for their parking permit(s) at Commuter Services https://commuterservices.utah.edu/permits/ or at 311 Fort Douglas Blvd, Salt Lake City, UT 84113 for their vehicle(s).
 Parking permits expire on September 30th and must be renewed annually.
 Parking fees are not prorated and are non-refundable.

 Motorcycles, scooters and mopeds are not required to have a permit, but must have a current registration and be parked in designated areas.

 The number of parking permits issued to an apartment cannot exceed the number of tenants signed on the Rental Agreement.

 All vehicles parked on USA property must have a current vehicle registration.

 Parking permits are non-transferable.
 USA reserves the right to revoke parking privileges.